eoussama/EO-Los-Santos-Cops-and-Robbers/README.md

  Business system (Create stores/restaurantes/ammunations.... in game, see more via /rconcmds and more...

- **Installation
+ **Installation**
- 1- Copy the Gamemode files (.pwn and .amx fies) into your GameMode Folder 2- Copy and past the "server.cfg" file,
+ +1- Copy the Gamemode files (.pwn and .amx fies) into your GameMode Folder +2- Copy and past the "server.cfg" file,
- 3-Install the Plugins/Includes stated on the Credit section in order to run the server properly
+ +3-Install the Plugins/Includes stated on the Credit section in order to run the server properly